Please see the district’s website for the latest safety information at www.cvesd.org.

 - Nausea or vomiting

 *** Please see the latest COVID-19 Decision Tree here: LINK to Newest Decision Tree

 Please know that we will communicate with parents on the latest guidance from state, county, and district officials regarding the safety of students on Allen Elementary’s campus as the COVID-19 pandemic continues.
 Please note there is an inherent risk of exposure to COVID-19 in any public place where people are present.
 The school and district strive to reduce this impact to staff, students, and families.

 School Safety Plan

-Our school updates its annual safety plan often.
+Our school updates its annual safety plan often: At least once a quarter, the school’s safety committee meets to update its actions and goals to monitor the implementation of this plan.
 The full document is not available for public viewing as this is one of the ways that we ensure students, staff, and visitors remain safe on our campus.
 We work with our district’s Emergency Preparedness Manager and various agencies on updating the safety plan each year to reflect best practices.

 To review the public copy of the Safety Plan, please schedule an appointment with the front office staff or Principal.